 What to Prune and When to Do it

 Knowing what to prune and when to do it can be very daunting.
-The main aim of pruning is to remove dead or diseased branches or stems on your plant to maintain a healthy plant.
+The main aim of pruning is to remove dead or diseased branches and stems on your plant to maintain its health.
 Pruning can also be undertaken for aesthetic reasons, especially if you have unruly vines or canes that are taking over your garden!

 Remove dead, damaged or diseased stems on your plant as soon as you spot them – these stems invite diseases to develop.
 It’s also a good idea to remove branches that cross over each other as this allows for better air circulation, which again decreases the incidence of fungus or diseases.